How to Calculate BMI for Females?

 Body Mass Index, or BMI, is a numerical value derived from an individual's weight and height.
 It was developed in the early 19th century by Belgian mathematician Adolphe Quetelet as a way to classify people into categories based on their body size.
 While it's not a direct measure of body fat, BMI correlates strongly with adiposity in most populations and is widely used by healthcare professionals, including the World Health Organization (WHO) and the National Health Service (NHS) in the UK.

-The formula for BMI is straightforward and universal, applying equally to males and females:
+The formula for BMI is easy to use and universal, applying equally to males and females.
+Let us see how to find BMI for females:

 BMI = weight (in kilogrammes) divided by height (in metres) squared.